laanwj/etna_viv/README.md

 - `rotate_cube`: Rotating smoothed color cube

-- `mip_cube`: Rotating cube with a mipmapped texture loaded from a `dds` file.
-This texture has a different color and number on each mipmap level, to explicitly show interpolation between mipmap levels as the surface goes nearer or farther from the camera.
+- `mip_cube`: Rotating cube with a mipmapped texture loaded from a `dds` file provided on the command line.
+One of the example textures have a different color and number on each mipmap level, to explicitly show interpolation between mipmap levels as the surface goes nearer or farther from the camera.

   - Mipmapping